PL 'abused position' in Newcastle takeover

 During the course of the online CAT hearing, which Mr Justice Miles said was watched by "thousands of people", it was revealed the arbitration was set to begin on 3 January and would be take "little more than a week", according to Adam Lewis QC, who represented the Premier League.

-But Jowell said the collapse of the deal had already cost Newcastle losses "in excess of £10m" and claimed the Premier League "hasn't carried through with its threat to stop the club participating in the competition".
+But Jowell said the collapse of the deal had already cost Newcastle losses "in excess of £10m" and added the Premier League had not "carried through with its threat to stop the club participating in the competition".

 That is understood to relate to an explanation of ownership rules had both parties failed to reach an agreement.